“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi.

 Arable Farming in the East vs Livestock farming in the West

 In the UK there has been almost a physical divide in farming over the past 50 years.
-This can be seen in the shift to livestock farming in the ‘wet West’ and arable farming in the ‘dry East’.
+As seen in the shift to livestock farming in the ‘wet West’ and arable farming in the ‘dry East’.

 However, Tolly only accepts that argument to a certain extent: